thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 and they both lived at the same period in history!
 Others argue that these were hallucinations, however, these appearances occurred in various settings, to different people, individually and in groups, over a period of 40 days.
 The sheer number and diversity of these testimonies make the *hallucination theory* incredibly difficult to sustain.
-Hallucinations are typically individual, subjective, and don't manifest to large groups simultaneously in consistent ways.
+Hallucinations are typically individual, subjective and don't manifest to large groups simultaneously in consistent ways.

 #### Radical Transformation of the Disciples